hedgewithcryptohedgewithcrypto

 • Wide selection of coins to buy and sell with 370+ digital assets

-• Modern and beginner-friendly website and mobile app
+• Modern and user-friendly website and mobile app

 • Coinspot Exchange lacks liquidity and has a limited number of trading pairs

-Like CoinSpot, Coinjar was founded in 2013.
-The AUSTRAC registered exchange has a smaller customer base of over 600,000 Australians and has carved a niche in the Australian crypto market due to its innovative products and services.
+Coinjar was founded in 2013 and is an AUSTRAC-registered exchange that has a smaller customer base of over 600,000 Australians and has carved a niche in the Australian crypto market due to its innovative products and services.
 The forward-thinking exchange has the backing of reputable capital investment companies such as Digital Currency Group, Blackbird, and Boost VC.

 Coinjar is widely known for its easy-to-use products and services including over 50 popular digital currencies that can be bought with cash, a secure wallet for storing crypto, and the innovative Coinjar Card.

-• Beginner-friendly interface with a streamlined crypto purchasing process
+• User-friendly interface with a streamlined crypto purchasing process

 • Provides one of the best crypto debit cards available to Australians